2i2c-org/team-compass/partnerships/community_success/hub-activity.md

 ### Access the Grafana Token in GitHub actions

-Add your Grafana token as a GitHub repository secret to be used in GitHub actions when you build and publish your notebook on GitHub pages.
+Add your Grafana token as a GitHub repository secret to be used in GitHub actions when you build and publish online.

 :::{note}
 This section describes how to create a secret for an individual repository.
 To create a secret for the 2i2c organization, see the [GitHub Docs – Using secrets in GitHub actions](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions#creating-secrets-for-an-organization).